-This report uses data from 1998 through 2019 to provide outbreak-based attribution estimates for 2019 of the percentage of illnesses caused by four priority pathogens, attributing illnesses to each of 17 food categories.
-Data from foodborne disease outbreaks are the foundation of many foodborne illness source attribution analyses, in part because outbreak investigations often link illnesses to a specific food and the data are captured nationally.
-An IFSAC study using data from the years 2004 to 2011 found that outbreak and sporadic infections caused by the four priority pathogens were generally demographically similar; this finding supports the use of foodborne outbreaks for source attribution.
-These estimates can inform food safety decision making and provide pathogen-specific and product-specific direction for reducing foodborne illness.
+This report uses data from 1998 through 2020 to provide outbreak-based attribution estimates for 2020 of the percentages of illnesses caused by three (Salmonella, E. coli O157, and Listeria) of the four priority pathogens, attributing illnesses to each of the 17 food categories.
+Data from foodborne disease outbreaks are the foundation of many foodborne illness source attribution analyses, in part because outbreak investigations often link illnesses to a specific food, and the data are captured nationally.
+An IFSAC study using data from the years 2004 to 2011 found that outbreak and sporadic infections caused by the four priority pathogens (Salmonella, E. coli O157, Listeria, and Campylobacter) were generally demographically similar; this finding supports the use of foodborne outbreaks for source attribution.
+These estimates can inform food safety decision-making and provide pathogen-specific direction for reducing foodborne illness.